pszafer/SambaForFreeradiusPFSENSE/README.md

 **REQUIRMENTS**

-PFSense 2.1 amd64
+PFSense 2.1 amd64 or PFSense 2.2

 At least 170 MB of free space.

 Other machine with Apache installed

-##INSTALLATION INSTRUCTION
+##INSTALLATION INSTRUCTION for PFSENSE 2.1
 **(valid until it is not part of pfSense packages repository)**

 By installing it user accepts that I'm not responsible for any damage, problems this software could make.